Acknowledgement to Patsy Crawford for her book, ‘King – the story of a river’, Montpelier Press 2000

 Following the High Court decision in 1983 that prevented the damming of the Gordon and Franklin Rivers it was decided to dam the King River for hydro electricity.
 Plans had been proposed since 1910 for a hydro electric scheme on the King and in 1991 the Crotty Dam was completed and the King River dammed to form Lake Burbury.
 The water was then fed through a 7 km long tunnel to the 163 MW John Butters Power Station.
 Around the same time, in 1994, the new owners of the mine, Copper Mines of Tasmania set up a large tailings dam to prevent the discharge of tailings down the river.
 In conjunction with other remediation works, efforts are being made to clean up the Queen River.

-The Queen River now runs orange, a product of the acidic drainage from the mine mixing with iron pyrites and other minerals from the mine.
+The Queen River is recovering now and sometimes runs orange, a product of the acidic drainage from the mine mixing with iron pyrites and other minerals from the mine.
 Once in the King the increased flows from the power station quickly dilutes the discoloured Queen waters.
 The tailings in the King River are slowly being eroded and washed down to Macquarie Harbour.
 Where the tailings are above the usual river level they have solidified into hard pan, a crumbly rock.
 Huon Pine continue to grow on the river banks and the bush is recolonising the tailing flats.
+We see the occasional platypus returning to the river.
 In summer fishermen wait for trout on the banks of the King River near the power station.